cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 * **CAB -/+:** When selecting the CAB -/+ button, it will execute on your selected preferences

 ## Putting it all together
 I wanted to keep things as compact as possible so a custom board was required.
 I also wanted things to be removeable and interchangeable in case there is failure in the future.
-My intention was to create a custom pritned PCB but it really did not make sense at this point in time (maybe in an update?).
+My intention was to create a custom printed PCB but it really did not make sense at this point in time (maybe in an update?).
 The final board is made up of a 5x7cm perfboard and I used solid core wire to make the connections.

 Although my first attempt (v1) functioned perfectly it was not as compact as I'd like.
 In fact, it did not fit into the steering enclosure at all.
 I redesigned the tracks and rebuilt a second version (v2) using angled DuPont male connectors, saving a lot of space due to a limited height.